-Gray Red Echeveria is a dense herbaceous evergreen perennial with tall flower stalks held atop a low mound of foliage.
+Grey Red Echeveria is a dense herbaceous evergreen perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This plant will require occasional maintenance and upkeep, and should not require much pruning, except when necessary, such as to remove dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-Gray Red Echeveria is recommended for the following landscape applications;
+Grey Red Echeveria is recommended for the following landscape applications;